SovnSkyrim/Aldrnari/Modified Gameplay.md

 Check out the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/14890) if you wanna dive deeper into it.
 But keep in mind the mod's obtention of the spells and shouts are behind the perk, a specificity of the list!

+Now that the bulk of the gameplay has been covered, I will continue on the atmosphere of the list.

 ## Visuals - Atmosphere and Weathers
 ### Welcome to Berserkyr ENB

-**[Berserkyr ENB](https://www.nexusmods.com/skyrimspecialedition/mods/62381) by JPSteel2 is probably the most nordic looking ENB Preset out there.
+**[Berserkyr ENB](https://www.nexusmods.com/skyrimspecialedition/mods/62381)** by JPSteel2 is probably the most nordic looking ENB Preset out there.

 If you wish to try other stuff, **[PRT XII](https://www.nexusmods.com/skyrimspecialedition/mods/4743)** still holds up as the best suite of effects for you to tinker.